blateral/cookie-consent/README.md

 ## Output Status message

 To output the consent status message add the attribute `data-consent-status` to one or multiple DOM Elements.
-If you use the static cookie consent banner version you must define the status element before the `cookie-consent.min.js` import.
+If you use the static banner version you must define the status element before the `cookie-consent.min.js` import.

 ```html
 <div data-consent-status></div>